kubesphere/website/content/en/docs/devops-user-guide/how-to-use/jenkins-setting.md

    http://192.168.0.4:30180
    ```

 3. Access Jenkins at `http://Node IP:Port Number`.
 When KubeSphere is installed, the Jenkins dashboard is also installed by default.
-Besides, Jenkins is configured with KubeSphere LDAP, which means you can log in Jenkins with KubeSphere accounts (e.g. `admin/P@88w0rd`) directly.
+Besides, Jenkins is configured with KubeSphere LDAP, which means you can log in to Jenkins with KubeSphere accounts (e.g. `admin/P@88w0rd`) directly.

    ![jenkins-dashboard](/images/docs/devops-user-guide/using-devops/jenkins-system-settings/jenkins-dashboard.jpg)